Will Hay: Ealing Studios

 Hay left Gainsborough and began working with Ealing Studios in 1940, in an attempt to break up his partnership with Moffatt and Marriott.
 Claude Hulbert and Charles Hawtrey were Hay's sidekicks in his first film for Ealing, The Ghost of St. Michael's (1941).
 Both would return to act with Hay in subsequent films - Hawtrey in The Goose Steps Out (1942) and Hulbert in Hay's final film, My Learned Friend (1943).
 John Mills, who had appeared in Hay's first film, Those Were the Days returned to act as his sidekick in The Black Sheep of Whitehall.
 The Goose Steps Out (1942) for Ealing was an effective piece of anti-Nazi slapstick.
 In the film, Hay acts as a British spy posing as a Nazi agent and teaches Nazi students about British customs.
 When lecturing them on this topic, he tells the students that the V sign (often used in Britain as an insult) is a mark of respect, and instructs the class to make a synchronised V sign to a portrait of Adolf Hitler.
 This scene is often considered one of the most iconic from a British comedy film.

 During Hay's tenure with Ealing he was credited as a director in three of his films, The Black Sheep of Whitehall, The Goose Steps Out and My Learned Friend.
 In all three, he co-directed with Basil Dearden.
 In 1942, he starred in a short information film, Go to Blazes alongside Thora Hird and Muriel George.
 The film was set during the Blitz and his role was a dim-witted father who tried unsuccessfully to defuse a bomb which had landed near his house, the bomb is only defused through the help of his daughter, portrayed by Hird.
-Also in 1942, he made an appearance in the propaganda film, The Big Blockade among other prolific actors of the time, including Leslie Banks, John Mills and Michael Redgrave.
+Also in 1942, he made an appearance in the propaganda film, The Big Blockade, playing his only straight non-comedic role among other prolific actors of the time, including Leslie Banks, John Mills and Michael Redgrave.

 His final film, My Learned Friend in 1943 has been described as a masterpiece of black comedy and has been cited as paving the way for the future Ealing comedy films Kind Hearts and Coronets (1949) and The Ladykillers (1955).
 Due to ailing health, My Learned Friend was Hay's final film.

 Hay was scheduled to star in another film for Ealing in 1943, Bob's Your Uncle, but his diagnosis of cancer prevented him from proceeding.

 Hay's tenure with Ealing was a box office success and his films were critically acclaimed, but have been described as not at the level of his Gainsborough films with Moffatt and Marriott.